ajinkeya17/SMS-Spam-Classifier/README.md

 d.)
 Creating an ensemble classifier using two highest precision models after our above 3 experiments

-After all experimentations the best performance is by Multinomial Naive Bayes Classifier keeping max_features as 3000 in tfidf vectorizer
+After all experimentations the best performance is by Multinomial Naive Bayes Classifier keeping max_features as 3000 in tfidf vectorizer.
+The accuracy is 98.35% and precision is 1.0 (we use precision as we have an imblanaced dataset)

 ### 6.)
 Pickling : The vectorizer and best performing model are pickled to be deployed using Streamlit